adamsilver/fdpb/01-a-registration-form.md

 ![Placeholder and label with same value](.)

 Placeholders appeal to designers because of their minimal, space-saving aesthetic.
 This is because placeholder text is placed *inside* the field.
-But, there are many with using the placeholder attribute as a way to show a hint.
+But, this is a problematic way to give users a hint.

 First, they disappear when the user types.
-Disappearing text is naturally hard to remember which could cause errors if for example the user forgets to satisify one of the password rules.
+Disappearing text is hard to remember which could cause errors if for example the user forgets to satisify one of the password rules.
 Users often mistake placeholder text for a value[^], causing them to skip the field, which again, would cause errors.
 Gray-on-white text lacks sufficient contrast making it generally hard-to-read[^].
 And to top it off, some browsers don't support them, some screen readers don't announce them and long hint text may get cut off.

 That's a lot of problems for something that is essentially just text.
 All content, especially a form hint, shouldn't be considered a ‘nice to have’.
-So instead of using placeholders, it's better to put hint text inside the label and outside the control:
+So instead of using placeholders, it's better to position hint text above the control:

 ![Hint pattern](.)